NathanaelSpecht/Engine/INSTALL.md

 ### Supported Operating Systems

-To compile TIS, type 'make ubuntu' on Ubuntu, or 'mingw32-make windows' on Windows.
+To compile TIS, type `make ubuntu` on Ubuntu, or `mingw32-make windows` on Windows.
 If TIS is free of errors, this should produce a program named "engine".

 ### Other